What is Goserelin?

 Tell your doctor if you are taking any other medicines, including

-- medicines that you buy at the chemist, supermarket or health food shop.
+- tablets or supplements that you buy at the chemist, supermarket or health food shop.

 - oral contraceptives – they interfere with the way it works.